SimranKKamboj/Photometry/README.md

 # Photometry

-Codes and scripts to perfrom photometry on TNOs (using IRAF and Python)
+This repository constitutes the Python, CL and IRAF codes that act as the pipeline to perform photometry on TransNeptunian Objects using IRAF.